 In this video, a teacher with several years of experience shows off her detailed portfolio.
 An awesome feature in this portfolio is the use of a QR code to link to a digital website or portfolio!

-Want more articles like this?
-Be sure to subscribe to our newsletters!
+If you liked these teaching portfolio examples and want more articles like this, be sure to subscribe to our newsletters!